 The seizure by police of the LIP watch factory in France ended four months of worker centre, and caused reverberations in the trade unions.

-The seizure by police of the LIP watch factory in France ended four months of worker centre, and caused reverberations in the trade unions.
+Background: The seizure by police of the LIP watch factory in France ended four months of worker centre, and caused reverberations in the trade unions.
 France's major trade union groups have expressed sympathy with the 1,300 workers, and some have planned strikes in support of their actions.

 The workers at LIP took over the factory in Besancon, when it went bankrupt.
 With no management centre, they continued to produce watches and sold them at cut prices as best they could.

 Local courts ruled that the takeover was illegal and a judge went to the factory with a closure order last week.
 He was turned away at the gates.